zakkhoyt/PHAsset-Utility/README.md

+## PHAsset+Utility
-A category to simplify common PHAsset functions (Saving to camera roll, updating location, retreiving metatdata)
+#### A category to simplify common PHAsset functions (Saving to camera roll, updating location, retreiving metatdata)

-Note: This class assumes that you've already prompted for permissions like so:
+### Note: This class assumes that you've already prompted for permissions like so:
 ```
 [PHPhotoLibrary requestAuthorization:^(PHAuthorizationStatus status) {
     // This has happened
 }];
 ```

-Looking for an easy way to get users to allow permissions?
+Looking for a solution for permission prompting?
 Check out  [VWWPermissionKit](https://github.com/zakkhoyt/VWWPermissionKit)

+### Example usage

 Sample: Save UIImage to camera roll with optional location (return PHAsset in completion block)